Think you can't afford the American dream?

 The city will sell a three-bedroom house through its Homestead Program, which provides assistance to low- and moderate-income people so they can buy their first home.

-Largo will hold the drawing for the house, appraised at $124,000, at a City Commission meeting in April.
+Largo will hold the drawing for the house, appraised at $124,000, in April.

 In 2002, about seven people became eligible for two homes offered through Largo's Homestead Program.

 Now, the city is offering one of those homes again, a 1,076-square-foot house at 2812 Adrian Ave., which has two bathrooms, a carport with a utility-laundry room and wooden floors.
-The previous buyer got married and decided to move, said Terry Buyers, a Largo housing finance specialist.
+The previous buyer got married and decided to move, according to Terry Buyers, a Largo housing finance specialist.

 The city will subtract $12,400 _ 10 percent of the sale price _ and will offer a second interest-free mortgage for the remainder of the home and closing costs.
 The buyer won't have to pay for the second mortgage for 20 years or until he or she pays off the first mortgage.